RoseCityRobotics/common_platform/docs/source/operations/keyboard_teleoperation.md

 echo "Teensy serial: $SERIAL_NUM"
 ```

-2. **Setup a terminal with miniterm to monitor Teensy debug output**:
+## Setup a terminal with miniterm to monitor Teensy debug output

 Open a new terminal window 📟